aberhamm/supabase-access-broker/content/docs/dashboard/setup.md

    - ⚠️ **Important**: The service role key is required for admin operations (listing users)
    - This key bypasses Row Level Security, so keep it secret!
    - It's only used server-side and never exposed to the client

+**📘 For Production Setup:** See the complete [Environment Variables & Deployment Guide](../integration/environment-configuration.md) for production configuration, Docker deployment, and troubleshooting auth redirect issues.

 ### 3. Install Custom Claims Functions